 Oregon Law’s Estate Planning concentration curriculum merges business, family, and property law into a well-rounded program.
 Students pursuing a concentration in this area will engage in skills-based learning while broadening their perspective of property law and estate planning in addition to a broad base of areas of law.
-Between 2008 and 2018, the number of jobs in estate planning is expected to increase by 30% in order to keep up with America’s aging baby boomers, who will want increasing assistance managing their assets.
+The number of jobs in estate planning is expected to increase in order to keep up with America’s aging baby boomers, who will want further assistance managing their assets.
 This specialty program is the only one of its kind in Oregon, and prepares students to enter this growing market.

-To complete the requirements of the concentration, a student must satisfactorily complete all of the following courses:
+To complete the requirements of the concentration, you must satisfactorily complete all of the following courses:

 - Trusts and Estates I

 You must also satisfactorily complete three (3) of the following courses:

 In addition to completing the curriculum referenced above, you must write a high quality professional academic research paper on a topic the law of trusts and estates or estate planning.
 You must receive advance approval of your topic.